nebari-dev/nebari/docs/source/02_get_started/04_configuration.md

 `ci_cd`: is optional and specifies the continuous integration and continuous deployment framework to use.
 QHub uses infrastructure as code to allow developers and users of QHub to request change to the environment via PRs which then get approved by administration.
-Currently only `github-actions` is supported.
 You may configure the branch that github-actions watches for pull requests and commits.
-Current allowable values are `gitlab-ci`, `github-actions`, and `none` with a default of `github-actions`.
+Current allowable values are `gitlab-ci`, `github-actions`, and not specifying the key `ci_cd`.

 ```yaml
 ci_cd: